Blog in 01 2020.

 Why am I sharing all this?

-If you’re wanting to get humour into what you write, my advice would be:
+If you’re wanting to get humour into what you write, here’s my advice:

 - if you don’t have much time with your audience, go for one or two-beat funny